clojure-doc/clojure-doc.github.io/content/md/articles/language/glossary.md

 to which value it refers.
 Clojure uses values to represent states.

+<a name="stm"></a>
 ### STM (Software Transactional Memory)

 Software Transactional Memory (STM) is a concurrency control method to coordinate and control access to shared storage as an alternative to lock-based synchronization.
-Clojure's STM uses multiversion concurrency control (MVCC) as an alternative to lock-based transactions, as well as ensuring changes are made atomically, consistently, and in isolation.
+Clojure's STM uses multi-version concurrency control (MVCC) as an alternative to lock-based transactions, as well as ensuring changes are made atomically, consistently, and in isolation.
 It does this by taking a snapshot of the ref, making the